An important concept to understand is that Dime.Scheduler consists of different configuration layers, as depicted in this image:

 The rule of thumb in this multi-layered configuration mechanism can be defined as follows:

-ℹ️ The highest level of a given configuration item is applied unless it is overridden by a lower level.
+The highest level of a given configuration item is applied unless it is overridden by a lower level.

 The highest two levels are fairly simple to understand given there are only so many setups to do.
 However, profiles and layouts have no limits, which can result in very different planning views.
+This section focuses on the static and global configuration.
+For more info on user-level configuration, continue here.